DanielKneipp/aws-route53-global-dns/README.md

 This design is highly available and provides fast response times to users in different regions of the world.
 Now, it's time to deploy it!

-> ⚠️ Note: this design provides resilience against AZ failure, but not regional outage.
+> ⚠️ Note: this design provides resilience against AZ failure, but not regional outages.
 If the entire region fails, users of that region won't have the service operational.

+## Implementation

+Now that we have discussed the architectural design, it is time to implement it.

-#### Infrastructure as code
+### Infrastructure as code

 Here we use terraform to allow us to define all the infrastructure via code.
 This allows us to perform the design replications mentioned previously with relative ease.
 We can define pieces of the infrastructure as modules and just reuse them as many times as we need.